vakiltech

 Step 2 — Engage an Advocate to Draft the Notice

 A notice on advocate letterhead carries far more weight than a personal letter.
-The advocate cites specific sections of the Payment of Wages Act, 1936 and the applicable State Shops & Establishments Act, states the demand clearly, and sets a 15–30 day response window.
+The advocate cites specific provisions of the Code on Wages, 2019 and the applicable State Shops & Establishments Act, states the demand clearly, and sets a 15–30 day response window.

 Step 3 — Send via Speed Post with Acknowledgement Due